Covid 19 & Frequently Asked Questions

 - Consider visiting the farm on a weekday rather than a weekend

 What should I bring?

 We supply hand saws for cutting down your own tree as well as twine for securing it to your vehicle.
+Consider bringing your own hand saw.
 Please dress for the weather and wear appropriate shoes or boots.
 Bring a camera to make the most of your tree finding adventure.

 What types of trees do you sell?

 We grow 3 types of trees in our field, Douglas Fir, Grand Fir and Fraser Fir.
 We also offer Noble Fir as a pre-cut tree.

 How much are your trees?